avocado-framework/avocado/docs/source/guides/user/chapters/introduction.rst

    [sysinfo.collect] by setting "commands_timeout" to a positive number.
    You can also use the environment variable AVOCADO_SYSINFODIR which points to the sysinfo directory in results.
+2. fail_commands - similar to commands, but gets executed only when the test fails.
-2. files - file with new-line separated list of files to be copied
+3. files - file with new-line separated list of files to be copied.
+4. fail_files - similar to files, but copied only when the test fails.
-3. profilers - file with new-line separated list of commands to be executed before the job/test and killed at the end of the job/test (follow-like commands)
+5. profilers - file with new-line separated list of commands to be executed before the job/test and killed at the end of the job/test (follow-like commands).

 Additionally this plugin tries to follow the system log via ``journalctl`` if available.